Moyenda/tidy_data_course_project/CodeBook.md

 CONTENTS:

-1 - Introductory Remarks
+1. Introductory Remarks
-2 - Variables Used
+2. Variables Used
-3 - Description of Data
+3. Description of Data
-4 - Process for Producing Tidy Data Set
+4. Process for Producing Tidy Data Set
-5 - Appendix
+5. Appendix

-1. INTRODUCTORY REMARKS
+1 - INTRODUCTORY REMARKS

 This course project required the manipulation of the Human Activity Recognition Using Smartphones Data Set described at the following web address: